 - The hosting server that supports the overall Web GIS infrastructure.

-- A general purpose GIS Server, where services can be published from ArcGIS Desktop that reference your own data sources, such as geodatabases.
+- A general purpose GIS Server, where services can be published that reference your own data sources, such as geodatabases.

 Many organizations separate these functions into two distinct ArcGIS Server sites to improve the performance of their deployment.

-In this configuration, an additional ArcGIS GIS Server site is federated with your ArcGIS Enterprise portal.
+In this configuration, an additional three-machine ArcGIS GIS Server site is federated with your ArcGIS Enterprise portal.
 This additional site provides dedicated mapping and visualization capabilities to your users.
-The number of machines in each site will be dictated by your specific needs for capacity and high availability.
+The number of machines in each site will be dictated by your needs for capacity and high availability.

 Each machine in the ArcGIS GIS Server site requires a minimum of 8 GB of memory, with more potentially required depending on the number of services published and their usage patterns.